 An AI system is more aligned with a coalition if members (1) know how their data contributions flow to that system, (2) can reason about how changes to data flow might impact AI capabilities, and (3) have agency to reconfigure these data flows.

 We can measure the relative alignment of data-dependent systems to the preferences of various coalitions in terms of data contributors’ knowledge about data flows and ability to reconfigure these flows.
-Specifically, we will set three thresholds for awareness of data pipelines, reasoning about data impact, and agency to configure data pipelines and attempt to the count the number of people meet these criteria.
+Specifically, we will set three thresholds: (1) a threshold for awareness of data pipelines, (2) a threshold for ability for people to reason about data impact, and (3) a threshold for minimum agency to configure data pipelines and attempt to the count the number of people who meet these criteria.
 We make the following assumption: if people understand how their data contributions impact AI capabilities and can easily act to configure how these contributions flow to different organizations and systems, over time people will act (i.e., use the “data levers” available to them) to improve the capabilities of systems and organizations they support and hinder those they do not.
 We can score a system’s alignment by estimating the fraction of data contributors who meet some standard for data transparency and agency (i.e., are informed enough about data flows and can reconfigure their data flows with low enough cost).
 Under this definition, a system becomes more aligned to a coalition when more users are given high-quality information about data flow (including estimates of data’s impact on capabilities) and low cost options to redirect that data flow.
-Then, a system can be understand in terms of the concentration of its alignment between different group.
+Then, a system can be understand in terms of the concentration of its alignment between different groups.

 Are there other hidden assumptions here?